vismid86/ManUProject/README.md

 # ManUProject
-# This Application Deploys a Web Page to collect Human Health Records from Users and Display the entered details.
+# This Application Deploys a Web Page to collect Human Health Records from Users and Display the entered details in the next page.
+# API Gateway call through Lambda function is also implemented.

 #                 DEPLOYMENT SERVER IP ADDRESS - http://54.252.161.195/
 # or Public DNS:  http://ec2-54-252-161-195.ap-southeast-2.compute.amazonaws.com/